For April 2020, the WordPress Discover challenges are back. Ben Huberman is leading them this week.

-The Quartering’s Jeremy gets outspoken about his bad experiences on YouTube, and yesterday he actually said over on Twitter that he’s done with struggling with the 280-character social media platform.
+The Quartering’s Jeremy gets outspoken about his bad experiences with YouTube monetization and his subscriber count.
+Today he reminded us again that he’s done with struggling with the 280-character social media platform Twitter.

-I enjoy many videos from The Quartering and I wasn’t aware until now that Jeremy of The Quartering was having a problem on Twitter.
-I haven’t had similar experiences with tweeting that have left me sour, I enjoy it.
+I enjoy many videos from The Quartering and I wasn’t aware until a few days ago that Jeremy was having a problem on Twitter.
+I haven’t had similar experiences with tweeting that have left me sour, and I continue to enjoy it.

 IT is managing the utilization of PCs and broadcast communications to recover and store and transmit data.
-Two months ago my mom showed off to me that the National Post contained a spread about TikTok, the social network for teens and twenty-somethings to post rapid-fire videos typically fifteen second long, often fairly big-budget affairs of professional dancers busting moves.
+Early this year, I saw that the National Post contained a spread about TikTok, the social network to post rapid-fire videos typically fifteen seconds long, often fairly big-budget affairs of dancers busting moves.

-It seems to me now that ordinary users love TikTok for the freedom to show off their edits, whether true.
+A lot of young people get on bandwagons.
 I tend to suspect that the young take for granted, often enough, anyway, the same tools with which they have been shown how to use and for who it is second nature.
-That stuff is noteworthy.
+That stuff on TikTok is noteworthy.

 I started telephone sales work in the 2000s, but after the economy crashed, I started spinning my wheels.
 My family got involved when my dad, who during his career with the municipality managed a cemetery for many years, was able to swing a deal when he learned of a little cemetery that required better operations, in his opinion.